chronicleworks/chronicle-examples/domains/time-recording/guide.md

 }
 ```

 where Duane's initial timesheet was approved by Roland, their supervisor.
+As
-Subsequently, their revised timesheet was approved by Suzanne in their role as
+shown above, Roland was also _responsible_ for approving Duane's revised
-administrator.
-Let us check that Suzanne was acting on Roland's behalf in
+timesheet.
+However, we can check that, in Suzanne's role as administrator,
-that,
+they approved it on Roland's behalf as their _delegate_,

 ```graphql
 {